 Investor confidence in The Pru's growth prospects were underlined in the firm's latest trading statement this month.
 The financial goliath advised that new business profits in Asia exploded 23% during January-September, continuing the steady growth trend that has been underpinned by rising wealth levels and canny product development in these regions.

 And Prudential continues to aggressively expand overseas to deliver robust long-term earnings expansion -- indeed, the company's CITIC-Prudential Life Insurance joint venture made its first foray into the rapidly-growing Anhui province in China in recent days.

 Strong global demand for Prudential's products is expected to blast earnings 13% higher in 2017, resulting in a mega-cheap P/E ratio of 13.4 times.
 I believe this makes the insurer one of the best-priced growth stocks out there.

-But whether or not you share my bullish take on GKN and National Grid, I strongly recommend you check out this special Fool report that could help you become a stock market genius.
+But whether or not you share my bullish take on Prudential and BAE Systems, I strongly recommend you check out this special Fool report that could help you become a market millionaire.